jeftegoes/AwsOverview/README.md

 ## 12.11.
 Amazon GuardDuty

-- **Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.**
+- **Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.** [Amazon GuardDuty](/Security,%20Identity,%20&%20Compliance/Amazon%20GuardDuty.md)
-- Intelligent Threat discovery to Protect AWS Account.
-- Uses Machine Learning algorithms, anomaly detection, 3rd party data.
-- One click to enable (30 days trial), no need to install software.
-- Input data includes:
-  - CloudTrail Events Logs - unusual API calls, unauthorized deployments.
-    - CloudTrail Management Events - create VPC subnet, create trail, ...
-    - CloudTrail S3 Data Events - get object, list objects, delete object, ...
-  - VPC Flow Logs - unusual internal traffic, unusual IP address.
-  - DNS Logs - compromised EC2 instances sending encoded data within DNS queries.
-  - Kubernetes Audit Logs - suspicious activities and potential EKS cluster compromises.
-- Can setup CloudWatch Event rules to be notified in case of findings.
-- CloudWatch Events rules can target AWS Lambda or SNS.
-- Can protect against CryptoCurrency attacks (has a dedicated "finding" for it).

 ## 12.12.
 Amazon Inspector